-Houston Endowment today announced the appointment of Joe Dilg and John M. Esquivel to serve on its board of directors, effective July 1.
+Houston Endowment today announced the appointment of Darryl L. Wilson and George Levan to serve on its board of directors.

-Houston Endowment is governed by a self-perpetuating board of directors, whose members are elected to three-year terms.
-Directors, who can serve up to four terms, are typically chosen from among business and civic leaders in greater Houston.
+Houston Endowment is governed by a self-perpetuating board of directors whose members are selected from among greater Houston’s business and civic leaders.
+Directors are elected to three-year terms and can serve up to four terms.